-Staff retention is greatly affected by low wages.
+• Staff retention is greatly affected by low wages.
 Addressing the challenge of recruitment and retention of well-qualified, specialist professional staff, particularly in rural and regional areas is problematic.
-Current difficulties partly reflect the output and availability of relevant graduates, and also the relatively poor remuneration in this field, particularly in the NGO sector.
+Current difficulties partly reflect the output and availability of relevant graduates, and the relatively poor remuneration in this field, particularly in the NGO sector.
+Recently the WA government has provided extra funding to try and fund non-governmental organizations more sustainably.